 We call these critical metrics ‘North Star’ metrics – they set the direction for the whole engineering organisation.
 They need to be carefully selected to be meaningful when aggregated and illustrative of effective software delivery.
 The four key metrics provide a rounded view of your software development process:

-Deployment Frequency is another fundamental measure of an organisation’s ability to rapidly deliver value.
+Deployment Frequency is another fundamental measure of an organisation’s ability to deliver value rapidly.
 Key to achieving the Agile objective of rapid and continual delivery of software is developing the capability to develop and deploy small software increments rapidly.
 Deployment Frequency tracks that competence and is a powerful metric around which to focus effort at all levels in the delivery organisation.

 Delivered Story Points